microsoft/chart-parts/packages/documentation/content/markdown/documentation/01_concepts_marks.md

 ## Marks

-Marks are a key concept in GoG, and any system implementing a _grammar-of-graphics_.
+*Marks* are a key concept in Markable, and any system implementing a _grammar-of-graphics_.
 Marks are the fundamental building blocks of these "grammars".
 Marks' relation to charts are analagous to words' relationship to text.

 ![Mark-to-word Analogy](/images/analogy.png)